byu-cpe/ecen192/_labs/multimeters_and_measurements.md

 Here are some things to keep in mind when you work with the multimeter:

-1. The **COM** pin is always connected to the ground, it is a common reference point in circuits, often considered zero voltage(black wire).
+1. The **"COM" input terminal** pin is always connected to the ground, it is a common reference point in circuits, often considered zero voltage(black wire).
-2. The **VΩmA** port is connected to the positive, it is also referred to as a point of high voltage (red wire) of your source.
+2. The **“V/Ω/HZ/uA/mA” Input terminal** port is connected to the positive, it is also referred to as a point of high voltage (red wire) of your source.
 30. We can turn the knob to measure the quantity of your choice like : Resistance, DC voltage, DC current, and AC voltage.

 Now that we know the basic components and have all the required information.